realworldocaml/book/en/08-imperative-programming.md

 been declared as `mutable`.

 * `array.(index) <- expr`: Array field assignment.
 See also the `Array.blit`
   functions for mutating multiple fields at once.
+Bigarray values can be mutated with the syntax `bigarray.{index} <- expr`.

 * `string.[index] <- char`: String element assignment.
 See also the `String.blit` functions for mutating substrings.